-VOBA represents the estimated value assigned to the right to receive future gross profits from cash flows and earnings of acquired insurance and investment contracts as of the date of the transaction.
-It is based on the actuarially estimated present value of future cash flows from the acquired insurance and investment contracts in-force as of the date of the transaction.
+VOBA represents the estimated value assigned to the right to receive future gross profits from cash flows and earnings of acquired insurance and investment contracts as of the date of the acquisition.
+It is based on the actuarially estimated present value of future cash flows from the acquired insurance and investment contracts in-force as of the date of the acquisition.
 The principal assumptions used in estimating VOBA include equity market returns, mortality, persistency, expenses, and discount rates, in addition to other factors that the Company expects to experience in future years.
 Actual experience on the acquired contracts may vary from these projections and the recovery of VOBA is dependent upon the future profitability of the related business.
-The Company amortizes VOBA over EGPs and it is reviewed for recoverability quarterly.
+For certain transactions, the fair value of acquired obligations of the Company exceed the book value of assumed in-force policy liabilities resulting in a negative VOBA which is presented separately from VOBA as an additional insurance liability included in other policyholder funds and benefits payable on the Consolidated Balance Sheets.
+The Company amortizes VOBA over estimated gross profits ("EGP") and it is reviewed for recoverability quarterly.

-The Company also uses the present value of EGPs to determine reserves for universal life type contracts (including variable annuities) with death or other insurance benefits such as guaranteed minimum death benefits, life-contingent guaranteed minimum withdrawal and universal life insurance secondary guarantee benefits.
+The Company also uses the present value of EGPs to determine reserves for universal life type contracts (including VA) with death or other insurance benefits such as guaranteed minimum death benefits, life-contingent guaranteed minimum withdrawal and universal life insurance with secondary guarantee benefits.
 These benefits are accounted for and collectively referred to as death and other insurance benefit reserves and are held in addition to the account value liability representing policyholder funds.